The 9 Best Exercises for Women With Rheumatoid Arthritis

 If you have access to a gym, the recumbent bike or elliptical trainer provides a great low-impact workout.
-Start with 10 to 15 minutes 2 to 3 days a week.
+Start with 10 to 15 minutes, two to three days a week.

 Yoga is great for relaxing, and it can aid in improving flexibility in stiff joints.
 Some poses may cause discomfort for RA sufferers, so be sure to speak with your instructor about modifications.